 Not only that, Queen’s Park has many amenities, including a water park and a petting farm!
 The petting farm is unique because it gives you and your children a chance to connect with different animals.
 There are about seven different types of animals, and the petting farm offers opportunities for children to partake in different chores that involve taking care of the animals.

 Brunette River is located on the east side of the lower Hume Park and is an important place for the salmon and the trout in New Westminster.
 The Brunette River runs through East Burnaby, New Westminster and Coquitlam.
 Many Indigenous campsites were discovered on the shores of the Fraser River, Burrard Inlet and Deer Lake, suggesting that the area was a hunting and fishing ground for local Indigenous peoples such as the Squamish, Musqueam and Kwantlen before the arrival of European settlers.
 Many conservation groups have worked tirelessly the last 20 years to preserve this beautiful location.

 There are two parts of this beautiful park full of lush greenery: the Lower Hume Park and the Upper Hume Park.
 The Lower Hume Park provides access to the Brunette River while the Upper Hume Park has tons of amenities that you and your family can enjoy.
 There is a spray park, an outdoor pool, an off-leash dog park and a picnic shelter complete with twelve picnic tables (two which are wheelchair accessible).
 Hume Park is the perfect place to visit during the hot summer months with your family to get some much needed outdoor time.

 5. The New Westminster Quay

-If we’ve convinced you to move to New Westminster and you need some help, don’t hesitate to contact us, Kleiner Services for help with all your moving needs.
+If we’ve convinced you to move to New Westminster and you need some help with New Westminster moving company, don’t hesitate to contact us, Kleiner Services for help with all your moving needs.